jameshoff-msft/bpa-backend/README.md

 I-ORG: Organization
 I-PER: Person

 There are a few standard labeling schemes and you can find the details [here](http://cs229.stanford.edu/proj2005/KrishnanGanapathy-NamedEntityRecognition.pdf).
 The data can also be labeled with custom entities as required by the use case.
+#### Speech-to-text
+Batch speech-to-text enables asynchronous speech-to-text transcription of large volumes of speech audio data stored in Azure Blob Storage.
+In addition to converting speech audio to text, batch speech-to-text allows for diarization and sentiment analysis.

 ## Prerequisities
 1. Github account